Preface

 "Rewind" is a fictional short story that dives into the life of a man whose singular failure sends him into a relentless pursuit to remedy his past through the use of time travel.

-Injected with humor, emotions, and life lessons, this is perhaps my favorite fictional short story I've ever written, and I sincerely hope you enjoy it.
+Injected with humor, a variety of emotions, and life lessons, this is perhaps my favorite fictional short story I've ever written, and I sincerely hope you enjoy it.

 Chapter 1